Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	It's worth taking a moment to note the way Git stores objects.
 The "objects" directory contains one subdirectory for each object in the working tree.
 The subdirectory name is the first two hex digits of the object's hash.
 Inside that subdirectory is a file whose name is a string of letters and numbers containing the object itself.

-1. Objects are stored in binary files (they're compressed with `gzip`), but you can examine their contents with [git show](https://git-scm.com/docs/git-show).
+1. Objects are stored in binary files (they're compressed with `gzip`), but you can examine their contents with [`git show`](https://git-scm.com/docs/git-show).
 To demonstrate, try this:

 	```bash
 	git show `cat .git/refs/heads/master`
 	```

 	The output shows the diff between the changed files.
-You can see the actual contents of the commit object by using `git cat-file` and providing the commit ID:
+You can see the actual contents of the commit object by using [`git cat-file`] and providing the commit ID:

 	```bash
 	git cat-file commit COMMIT_ID